Augmenting Poetry Composition with Verse by Verse: Offline Verse Generation

 We generate our verses offline and store them for later retrieval, which differs from past approaches of poetry generation.
 This allows for faster serving \cite{henderson2017}, especially when used in a dual encoder network as described in Section \ref{prediction}.

 Our verse generation is done in a pipeline composed of multiple steps.
-An overview of this can be seen in Figure \ref{fig:generation}.
-It involves first taking original poetic sources and creating new verses (Section \ref{generate}); filtering out poorly-generated verses (Section \ref{quality}); and finally adding metadata for each verse such as the rhyme syllables and syllable count (Section \ref{metadata}).
+Figure \ref{fig:generation} shows an overview of this.
+It takes original poetic sources and creates new verses (Section \ref{generate}); then filters out poorly-generated verses (Section \ref{quality}); and finally adds metadata for each verse such as the rhyme syllables and syllable count (Section \ref{metadata}).